11th McGill-INRIA-Victoria Workshop on Computational Geometry

 peanuts to the table in the evening, it will be consumed, no problem.

-Breakfast: Bellairs provides breakfast items of a rudimentary nature in
+supplies breakfast.
+Breakfast items of a rudimentary nature will

-the visitor's kitchen.
+the week to cover costs.
 Fix it yourself, clean up after yourself.
-Label

 any items you store in the fridge or on the counter that are not